Answers to Common Questions about Tswin

 How can I e-mail reports?

 The Missing Reports list can be copied to the clipboard for inclusion in an e-mail.
-A good way to e-mail any of the other reports is to install a 'print to pdf' driver.
+A good way to e-mail any of the other reports is to install a PDF printer, for example "Microsoft Print to PDF".
 This software acts like any other printer except that instead of printed output, it creates a pdf file containing the output.
 Thus, anything that can be printed in TSWIN can be attached to an e-mail.

 My new computer doesn't have a floppy disk drive.
 How can I run without storing my data in the computer?